 - If your items are stolen from an unattended vehicle, you leave your bag on the beach or in the overhead compartment on a train, you won't be covered

-- If you wait around and don't report your situation quick enough (usually within 24 hours) it may void the claim, so stop your sunbathing routine for two minutes and make that call!
+- If you wait around and don't report your situation quickly enough (usually within 24 hours) it may void the claim, so stop your sunbathing routine for two minutes and make that call

-- If you contract a tropical disease that you should've been vaccinated for before arriving, this could prevent you from be able to claim – do your research!
+- If you contract a tropical disease that you should've been vaccinated for before arriving, this could prevent you from being able to claim

 It's also worth noting that driving abroad isn't normally covered by travel insurance (although sometimes it can be so it's worth checking out).

-Most insurance companies offer a 24-hour hotline, and this is because it's normally required that you file your claim within 24 hours.
+Most insurance companies offer a 24-hour hotline because it's normally required that you file your claim within 24 hours.

-Before you call them, make sure you think carefully about the situation and write down the specifics so you can provide any details they ask for.
+Before you call them, think carefully about the situation and write down the specifics so you can provide any details they ask for.